-Business and Professions Code 25658 makes it a misdemeanor in California to sell or furnish alcohol to a minor (under the state legal drinking age of 21).
-The law applies both to people who provide alcohol to the minor, as well as to minors who purchase, possess or consume alcohol.
+Business and Professions Code 25658 makes it a misdemeanor in California to sell or furnish alcohol to a minor (someone under the state legal drinking age of 21).
+The law applies both to people who provide alcohol to the minor, as well as to minors who attempt to purchase, possess or consume alcohol.
 A conviction carries a penalty of up to 6 months in county jail, as well as the possible loss of licensing for a business or establishment from where the furnishing takes place.

 Below, our California criminal defense attorneys1 explain what it means to furnish alcohol to a minor by addressing

 - 1. Is it a crime to furnish alcohol to a minor in California?

 - 3. How can a person fight the charges?

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 California Business and Professions Code 25658 regulates the sale of alcohol in California.
 This law makes it a crime to

 - furnish (that is, sell, provide or give) — or causing to be sold, furnished, or given away — any alcoholic beverage to a person under the age of 21;